pal/mac-setup-script/README.md

-# Mac Setup Requirements
+# New Mac Setup

-This document outlines the complete setup process for a new Mac, serving as a requirements document for implementation.
+Here's a script that will setup a new Mac with all the tools and apps I use.

+Run using `bash -c "$(curl -fsSL https://raw.githubusercontent.com/pal/mac-setup-script/main/setup.sh)"`

 ## Non-functional requirements